Renormalization group analysis of multi-Dirac-node materials: Introduction

 The electronic states in solids are described by the Bloch wave functions, and according to the band theory, the equation equivalent to the Dirac equation may appear.
 One such example is graphene, a two-dimensional carbon sheet forming hexagonal lattice. \cite{neto2009tep} The effective theory is described by the $2 \times 2$ Dirac Hamiltonian, and Dirac spectra appear at $K$ and $K'$ points in the Brillouin zone.
-Another example is bismuth, which exhibits a four-component massive Dirac fermion caused by spin-orbit interaction. \cite{[{}] [{ and references therein.}] fuseya2009icf} Topological insulators with inversion symmetry also have Dirac spectrum on the surface. \cite{hasan2010cti,qi2011tia} Although the bulk is insulating and gapped in topological insulators, the gap closes at the quantum phase transition between topological and trivial insulators.
-The effective theory at the critical point is described by the $4 \times 4$ Dirac Hamiltonian, and the sign change of mass $m$ corresponds to the phase transition.
-This story is experimentally confirmed in BiTl(S$_{1-x}$Se$_x$)$_2$ by changing the concentration $x$. \cite{xu2011tpt,sato2011uma} Another example is pyrochlore iridates, which are predicted to be Weyl semimetals, where Weyl nodes are located on the Fermi surface.
-Band calculations indicate that there are 24 (or 8) Weyl nodes exist in pyrochlore iridates. \cite{wan2011tsa,witczak-krempa2012tam}
+Another example is bismuth, which exhibits a four-component massive Dirac fermion caused by spin-orbit interaction. \cite{[{}] [{ and references therein.}] fuseya2009icf} Topological insulators also have Dirac spectrum on the surface. \cite{hasan2010cti,qi2011tia} Although the bulk is insulating and gapped in topological insulators, the gap closes at the quantum phase transition between topological and trivial insulators.
+The effective theory at the critical point is described by the $4 \times 4$ Dirac Hamiltonian for the systems with inversion symmetry, and the sign change of mass $m$ corresponds to the phase transition.
+Namely, in this case the number of the Dirac fermion $N$ is 1.
+This scenario is experimentally confirmed in BiTl(S$_{1-x}$Se$_x$)$_2$ by changing the concentration $x$. \cite{xu2011tpt,sato2011uma} Pyrochlore iridates are predicted to be Weyl semimetals, where Weyl nodes are located on the Fermi surface.
+Band calculations indicate that there are $2N=24$ (or $2N=8$) Weyl nodes exist in pyrochlore iridates. \cite{wan2011tsa,witczak-krempa2012tam}